KennyHT/learn-kubernetes/labs/kubectl.md

 If that doesn't work, it could be because the finalizer for a Pod

+## List the available API resources for your cluster

+    kubectl api-resources

 ## Caution!
 Delete all the objects from a namespace

 This is handy during development when you want to clear out all objects in a namespace.
 Always specify the `--namespace` for safety.